grafana/explore-logs/README.md

 ...all without crafting a single query!

-Access to Logs Explore is available both as a standalone feature or integrated within Dashboards.
+Access to Explore Logs is available both as a standalone feature or integrated within Dashboards.

 <img src="src/img/service_index.png" alt="app"/>

 ## Installation in Your Own Grafana Instance

-You can install Logs Explore in your own Grafana instance using `grafana-cli`:
+You can install Explore Logs in your own Grafana instance using `grafana-cli`:
+>Note: For an optimal experience, the following Loki version and configuration are required:
+> - Loki 3.0
+> - `--validation.discover-log-levels=true` for automatic log level discovery
+> - `--pattern-ingester.enabled=true` for pattern ingestion

 ```sh
 grafana-cli --pluginUrl=https://storage.googleapis.com/grafana-lokiexplore-app/grafana-lokiexplore-app-latest.zip plugins install grafana-lokiexplore-app